 The new site project was delivered on time and on budget, going live in August 2014.

-Since launching our new Oracle ATG Website with Thinkwrap, Woolrich immediately experienced a double-digit increase in web traffic and revenue.
-Thinkwrap’s willingness to listen to our concerns and suggest/implement successful projects, on schedule, has been remarkable.
-We give Thinkwrap the highest recommendation.
+Since launching our new Oracle ATG Website with Pivotree, Woolrich immediately experienced a double-digit increase in web traffic and revenue.
+Pivotree’s willingness to listen to our concerns and suggest/implement successful projects, on schedule, has been remarkable.
+We give Pivotree the highest recommendation.

 Randy Carlson Director – Direct to Consumer